 There’s a select group of musicians who can be credited with defining a sound, an era and a whole new way of approaching music.
 Undoubtably, Miles Davis is one of these visionaries.

 As well as his musical credentials Davis also had a string of anecdotes to draw from like no other: like that time he got a nightstick over the head from a racist cop; or chasing his first wife Frances Taylor out of their apartment with a knife during a paranoid episode (we never said they were light-hearted tales).
-Making it a real surprise that a Miles Davis biopic has not previously been made: cue this weekend’s release of Miles Ahead.
+So it’s a real surprise that a Miles Davis biopic has not previously been made.
+Cue this weekend’s release of Miles Ahead.

-A decade-in-the-making, Don Cheadle takes the title role, updating his wardrobe Davis style, 70s silk shirts and gold chains galore .
-Hitting all the right notes, Miles Ahead is certain to have you hitting up your local jazz bar in search of that jazz pulse.
+A decade-in-the-making, Don Cheadle takes the title role, updating his wardrobe, Davis-style.
+Think 70s silk shirts and gold chains galore.
+Hitting all the right notes, Miles Ahead is certain to have you hitting up your local jazz bar in search of a similar pulse.

 PS.
 If you’re into this, be sure to check out Ethan Hawke’s upcoming role as Chet Baker, the James Dean of blues.

 Kitty Daisy & Lewis are part of the current scene awakening Camden, London’s sleeping musical epicentre.
 The equivalent of a twin bell Newgate alarm clock: analogue, sleek and always in time – they start with a jolt and will leave your ears ringing.

 But there’s no backwards thinking here, cut and pasting a diverse mix of genres into their sonic vision, the realised result is a unique contemporary beat.
 Need more proof?
 Their latest record, Third, was produced by The Clash’s Mick Jones – that’s North London’s equivalent of da Vinci wetting your paintbrushes for you, only with more safety pins and less facial hair.